solo-io/solo-cop/workshops/gloo-gateway/README.md

 ### Routing to additional applications in the cluster

 Next, lets see how easy it is to expose another application.
 This time, we will match on URI `prefix: /currencies` and send to the currencyservice application.

+* Note: you may notice the `wight: 100` configuration.
+This tells Gloo gateway to place this RouteTable before the frontend RouteTable with the `/` prefix route which doesnt have a weight.
+Higher integer values are considered higher priority.
+The default value is 0.

 ```yaml
 kubectl apply -f - <<EOF